pydanny/pydanny.github.com/posts/2012-04-05-choosing-a-new-blog-engine.rst

 I found Jekyll to be good and much more fun than Blogger, but not good enough.
 To sum up:

-* I prefer RestructuredText over Markup.
+* I prefer RestructuredText over Markdown.
 * I don't know enough Ruby to easily customize things.
 I don't feel like diving into Ruby just to learn how to make modifications.
 * The template engine was like Smarty/Django/Jinja2, but not as much fun.
 Debugging errors was very problematic.
 Which was a problem when I started to play with modifying the theme.